 Portia and Mike operated a PSP in Long Beach for 24 years.
 She taught group classes in Latin and computer literacy.
 They began attending CHEA conventions in 1986 and were part of CHEA’s Regional Advisory Board for the greater Los Angeles Area.
 Portia has been the Education Consultant for CHEA since 2014.
 She has a BA in Business Administration/Management.

 Portia is grateful for many years of homeschooling with the assistance of CHEA and Home School Legal Defense Association (HSLDA).
 Her goal, with God’s help, is to encourage and provide information to those seeking Home Education.

 For homeschooling help, call Portia Monday through Thursday 5:00 – 8:00 p.m. or Saturday 1:00 – 3:00 p.m. at 562-544-7875.

 She first worked for CHEA when she was 14 years old and her mother was on staff.
 She grew up attending CHEA conventions.
 Over the years she has volunteered for CHEA in a myriad of positions.
 Jessica is also the Controller for Orange Coast Musical Arts, a music program for homeschool families.

 Communications Manager and Editor

 Katie Julius joined the CHEA staff in April 2018.
 She is married to her husband, John, and has been homeschooling their only daughter since 2017.
-She serves on the leadership team of her homeschool support group, LIFE Homeschool in Pomona, CA. She has a passion for helping guide homeschool families on their journey, especially those just starting out, learning the ropes.
+She serves on the board and leadership team of her homeschool support group, LIFE Homeschool in Pomona, CA. She has a passion for helping guide homeschool families on their journey, especially those just starting out.